I’ve selected a few videos for you to click through. These are some of my favorite things to do while traveling in Lithuania. Enjoy!

-Engaging and fun video that gives a good overview to Lithuania:
+An engaging and fun video that gives a good overview of Lithuania:

 Camp Neringa, Marlboro, Vermont

 Camp Neringa (Neringa Stovykla) is a place near and dear to me.
 I can honestly say that Neringa is the reason I’m in this position today.
 I started as a young camper at 9 years old and have been going back ever since!
 It is an incredible gem, and brings Lithuanian-Americans from around the northeast and beyond every summer.
 To learn more: Camp Neringa

 Embassy of Lithuania– A lot of great information here-from consular to political news

 Bridges– A monthly publication of the LAC, it provides interesting stories about Lithuania past and present.
 (It’s edited by my friend Terese Vekteris, with food contributions by Jana Sirusaitė Motivans!)

 Lithuanian Heritage – A bi-monthly magazine geared toward those of Lithuanian descent on a variety of topics.

 Between Shades of Gray– Ruta Sepetys (no, not Fifty Shades of Grey!)
 This is an internationally acclaimed NY Times bestseller is a young adult book about the life of a Lithuanian teenager who is deported to Siberia after World War II.
 This is a piece of history brought to life in a beautiful, human story and has been translated in to over 27 languages.
 A must read-or see the Hollywood movie Ashes in the Snow based on the book.

 Salt to the Sea-Ruta Sepetys.
 Her second book about a group of teens during World War II.
 Many say even better than the first!

 Lithuanian Jewish Community in Burlington, VT